smartdevicelink/sdl_core_guides/docs/ATF/Operational View/index.md

   - Mobile and HMI transports connection
   - Protocol, Connection
-  - Path to SDL binary, HMI and MObile interfaces
+  - Path to SDL binary, HMI and Mobile interfaces
   - SDL-related ATF behavior
   - Reporting parameters
   - List of application and they registration parameters